-Dr. Maria Montessori concluded 80 years ago that at certain points early in a child’s life, he/she will pass through sensitive periods when they possess a unique and amazing ability for learning.
-To take advantage of these sensitive periods, the child is provided an environment (the Montessori classroom) that is equipped to stimulate his/her particular interest and allow him/her to exercise their innate ability to learn.
+Dr. Maria Montessori concluded 80 years ago that, at certain points early in a child’s life, he/she will pass through sensitive periods when they possess a unique and amazing ability for learning.
+To take advantage of these sensitive periods, the child is provided an environment (the Montessori classroom) that is equipped to stimulate his/her particular interest and allow him/her to exercise an innate ability to learn.
 To a child in this environment, learning is never difficult or tiresome.

 ABOUT MARIA MONTESSORI

 Maria Montessori graduated from the University of Rome in 1896.
 As the first woman to practice medicine in Italy, Dr. Montessori was very involved with the care of young children.
 Through her observation, she came to understand how children interacted with one another, learned through the use of materials she designed, and went through specific phases of development.
 Her approach to education evolved based on her observations, in conjunction with her scientific background and the belief in the education of children as a means to create a better society.
 She continued to observe children around the world and found that the universal laws of development she had recognized were inherent to all children.

 The Montessori approach to education continues to be respected and practiced internationally.
 The Association Montessori International (AMI) was established in 1929 by Dr. Montessori in order to maintain, propagate, and further her ideas and principles for the full development of the child.
 AMI has teacher training centers located throughout the world.

 Charles Towne Montessori is the only Montessori school in South Carolina to have the AMI certification.

 This system of education is both a philosophy of child development and a rationale for guiding such growth.
 It is based on two important developmental needs of children: